Egova-sudo/numerical_methods/README.md

+# Welcome
-# My trivial Matlab scripts to play around with short tasks to complete
+My trivial Matlab scripts to play around with short tasks to complete